Materials and Metallurgical Engineering

 Vision

-Our vision is to be an internationally recognized centre of excellence for training, research and developments in the field of Materials and Metallurgical Engineering
+To become an internationally recognized Center of Excellence for training, research and development in the field of Materials and Metallurgical Engineering.

 Mission